Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

 * `Properties/*`
 * `Images/*`

-To recompile the provided sources, you just need to create a project for a <b>Windows Application target</b>, then include the sources and include references to the .NET Client API for Lightstreamer binaries files `DotNetClient_N2.dll` and `DotNetClient_N2.pdb` from the [latest Lightstreamer  distribution](http://www.lightstreamer.com/download).
-You can find it in `/DOCS-SDKs/sdk_adapter_dotnet/lib` folder.
+To recompile the provided sources, you just need to create a project for a <b>Windows Application target</b>, then include the sources and include reference to the .NET PCL Client library.
+You can download binaries files of the library (`Lightstreamer_DotNet_PCL_Client.dll` and `Lightstreamer_DotNet_PCL_Client.pdb`) from NuGet [Lightstreamer.DotNet.Client](https://www.nuget.org/packages/Lightstreamer.DotNet.Client/) or use directly the Package Manager Console:
+	`Install-Package Lightstreamer.DotNet.Client`

 ### Deploy

 Once you have generated the Demo Client binaries (`DotNetClientDemo_N2.exe`), you should create a deploy folder, let's call it `Deployment`, and copy the binaries here.
-Then, get the .NET Client API for Lightstreamer binaries files (see above) and put them in the `Deployment` folder.
+Then, get the .NET PCL Client API for Lightstreamer binaries files (see above) and put them in the `Deployment` folder.
 Now you can prepare a `DotNetClient.bat` launch script such as this:
 ```cmd
 @echo off